erkyrath/quixe/README.txt

 - 2.1.### (###)
   - Fixed the spurious MORE prompt in fixed-size buffer windows.
+  - Hopefully fixed a fatal error with zero-height or hidden grid windows.

 - 2.1.7 (March 29, 2020)
   - Increased the font sizes in the default stylesheet.